Our courses are packed with variety and creative opportunities

 If you have any questions, please contact our admissions team for more information.

-Master of Arts in Musical Theatre (MA)
+MA in Musical Theatre

 A one-year course of intensive full-time study for Musical Theatre specialists.

-You already have a bachelor degree (or equivalent) – it doesn’t have to be in music – and a high standard of musical ability.
 The main focus of the MA is developing your practical skills as a musician.

 This is the standard postgraduate course for composers and is normally a two-calendar-year programme, but in certain cases students can take it in one calendar year (intensive option).

-You’re interested in studying beyond bachelor degree level and you want support in developing a substantial creative and/or academic project.
+The MMus is right for you if you’re interested in studying beyond bachelor degree level and you want support in developing a substantial creative and/or academic project.
 Because the MMus includes delivering the project, it’s slightly longer than the MA, lasting two full calendar years, rather than two academic years.
 This is the most common study programme to do if you’re hoping to do a PhD in the future too.

 Professional Diploma (Prof Dip)

-You’re looking for a high-level music course that is a next step above the MA or MMus.
+The Professional Diploma is right for you if you’re looking for a high-level music course that is a next step above the MA or MMus.
 Tailored to your needs, this course is designed to equip you with the skills you need for professional success.

-Advanced Diploma in Performance (Adv Dip)
+Advanced Diplomas (Adv Dip)

-The Adv Dip in Performance is right for you if…
+Adv Dip in Performance

 Royal Academy Opera offers two years intensive training for opera singers.
 You’ll gain experience of working in a small opera company, within an educational framework, and benefit from one-to-one teaching, communal productions and classes.
 Normally applicants will have a Master’s degree, but the Academy welcomes applications from anyone who meets the appropriate performing standard.

-You’re looking for top-level, pre-professional training in opera skills and to enhance your employability in the industry.
+The Adv Dip in Opera is right for you if you’re looking for top-level, pre-professional training in opera skills and to enhance your employability in the industry.

-CPD Diploma in Community and Participation
+Continuing Professional Development (CPD) Diploma in Community and Participation

-The Continuing Professional Development (CPD) Diploma offers the opportunity of an intensive one-year course for professional musicians to gain valuable skills, knowledge and experience.
+The CPD Diploma offers the opportunity of an intensive one-year course for professional musicians to gain valuable skills, knowledge and experience.

-You’re hoping to have a varied portfolio career in music.
+The CPD Diploma in Community and Participation is right for you if you’re hoping to have a varied portfolio career in music.
 This diploma enables you to build on a range of skills suited to a multitude of sectors, including health and wellbeing, schools and education, as well as gaining experience with people living with dementia and people with learning difficulties.
 C&P students can take part in Open Academy projects, and you will also be offered placements with partner organisations.
 In the final term you will be supported to design, lead and evaluate your own project.

 The PGCert is designed as an option for postgraduate students who cannot meet the academic entrance requirements for each of the Master of Arts courses.
 The syllabus is identical to the MA apart from submitting a final portfolio.
 However, if you successfully complete the PGCert course and also submit a satisfactory portfolio you will graduate with an MA.

-You have a high standard of musical ability and wish to study at postgraduate level but you don’t have an Honours degree or equivalent.
+Our PGCerts are right for you if you have a high standard of musical ability and wish to study at postgraduate level but you don’t have an Honours degree or equivalent.
 The PGCert is for students who want to focus on performance or composition and build on their professional skills.

 To apply for any of the PGCert courses please see the Academy’s Postgraduate courses on the UCAS website page.